INS No. 123

 CAS No. 915-67-3

 CI Food Red 9

-Amaranth is used for coloring confectionery products, beverages, desserts, cereals, bakery products, dairy products, sausages, and snack foods.
+Amaranth can be used to color a variety of foods and beverages, including confectionery products, desserts, cereals, bakery products, dairy products, sausages, and snack foods.

-JECFA (1984) Evaluation of Certain Food Additives and Contaminants (28th report of the Joint FAO/WHO Expert Committee on Food Additives).
-WHO Technical Report Series, 710.
+Evaluation of Certain Food Additives and Contaminants (28th report of the Joint FAO/WHO Expert Committee on Food Additives).
+WHO Technical Report Series No. 710, 1984.
 Available online

 EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS); Scientific Opinion on the re-evaluation of Amaranth (E 123) as a food additive on request from the European Commission.
 EFSA Journal 2010;8(7):1649.
 [41 pp.].
 Available online